Elanis/steam-achievements/README.md

 - Fill **API_KEY** and **STEAM_ID** variables in *fetchData.js* file.
 - Run `npm start`

-*Note:* This tool will only be able to query data from owner account and public accounts.
+*Note:* This tool will only be able to query data from API_KEY owner account and public accounts.

 # License